 I was recently doing some business with Guerrilla Armament, a very savvy gun and gear store near Camp Lejeune in North Carolina, and happened to see a little auto all lonely on the bottom shelf.
 I initially looked right past it because it had one of those goofy fake “suppressors” on it, but something made me look again.
 On second glance, I realized it was a Beretta rimfire.

 Okay, I was then at least curious but not exactly interested.
 The pistol got dragged out of the case and examined.
 I cycled the slide a time or two, and the incredibly smooth action set off bells and whistles in my head.

 As much as I didn’t “need” a .22, especially one with a six-inch pipe hanging off the front, I immediately realized this was a chance to grab a blued steel .22 made “like they used to” at a price under the soulless alloy plinkers of today.
 Haggling commenced.

 WHISPERS AND RUMORS

-Legend has it that the little Beretta 71s were issued by, and popular with, the Israeli Mossad.
+Legend has it that the little Beretta 71 was issued by, and popular with, the Israeli Mossad.
 Gunlore typically ascribes the shadowy spy service using suppressed 71s to X out any number of terrorists, including those involved in the Munich Olympic murders.

 Unattributed rumor has it the threaded-barrel 71s that have been imported with the pseudo cans might even be Israeli surplus.
 Who knows?
 I’m sure someone does, but I’m happy with the possibility rather than an exact provenance.
 Better a possible spy gun than a certain pedigree to the Lithuanian Girl Scouts.